 Check out this cafe which became a hangout for Murakami fans.
 I’d like to live there.

 Disclosure: This post contains Indiebound affiliate links.

-Filed under: Book Review | Tagged: © 2013 Book Chatter, Book Review, Contemporary Women, Family Life, Fave Reads, Favorites, Fiction, Friendship, Haruki Murakami, Marriage, Relationships, Romance, South of the Border West of the Sun, Vintage | 11 Comments »
+Filed under: Book Review | Tagged: © 2015 Book Chatter, Book Review, Fave Reads, Favorites, Fiction, Friendship, Haruki Murakami, Marriage, Relationships, Romance, South of the Border West of the Sun, Vintage | 11 Comments »